Youth Mental Health

 Please note: Several providers specialize in care for specific underserved communities (LGBTQI+ youth, immigrant and refugee youth, etc.).
 Please see provider details and read eligibility criteria before you seek to enroll.

-Local provider care launches in spring 2025.
-Virtual care with Talkspace and school-based care are available now.
+Free care is available now!
+Check out the providers below for virtual care, in-person care, and school-based care options.
 Please see websites linked below to enroll and access services.

 Questions?
 Contact youthmentalhealth@seattle.gov